iamgroot42/mimir/README.md

 - [Zlib Entropy](https://www.usenix.org/system/files/sec21-carlini-extracting.pdf) (`zlib`).
 Uses the zlib compression size of a sample to approximate local difficulty of sample.
 - [Min-k% Prob](https://swj0419.github.io/detect-pretrain.github.io/) (`min_k`).
 Uses k% of tokens with minimum likelihood for score computation.
 - [Neighborhood](https://aclanthology.org/2023.findings-acl.719/) (`ne`).
 Generates neighbors using auxiliary model and measures change in likelihood.
+- [Gradient Norm](https://arxiv.org/abs/2402.17012) (`gradnorm`).
+Uses gradient norm of the target datapoint as score.

+## Adding your own dataset

+To extend the package for your own dataset, you can directly load your data inside `load_cached()` in `data_utils.py`, or add an additional if-else within `load()` in `data_utils.py` if it cannot be loaded from memory (or some source) easily.
+We will probably add a more general way to do this in the future.

 ## Adding your own attack